zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ```

 :::note
-The Gateway service may need to provide different routing patterns for the central discovery service.
-This metadata could be the same for every cluster.
+It is not necessary for the Gateway service to provide different routing patterns for the central discovery service.
+This metadata can be the same for every cluster.
 :::

 ### Static Onboarding (deprecated)

 Alternatively, you can statically onboard all domain Gateways on the Central Discovery service.
+Note that dynamic onboarding is the prefered method.

-Make sure that the following parameters are correctly specified in the static definition file:
+For static onboarding, make sure that the following parameters are correctly specified in the static definition file:

 - **services.serviceId**
   Specify this parameter to GATEWAY